Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### cluster_use_proxy

 Whether to turn on HTTP CONNECT proxy support for hybrid mode connections.
-`proxy_server` will be used for Hybrid mode connections if this option is turned on.
+`proxy_server` will be used for hybrid mode connections if this option is turned on.

 **Default:** `off`